More information

 Does the program offer tutoring for PA coursework?

-Formal individualized and group tutoring is provided for the Gross Anatomy course.
+Formal individualized and group tutoring is provided for the Human Anatomy course.
 Tutoring may be arranged for all other PHA coursework as needed but is not guaranteed.
 The PA program employs the services of a learning specialist who works closely with students to determine learning styles, best practices for studying, developing study habits, time management, exam performance, and certification exam preparation to name a few things.
 The program employs various remediation and retention techniques depending on course requirements and individual student needs.

 Does the program require students to join any professional associations?